-• Problem: The volume sliders do not stay in place when some audio programs are used.
+• Problem: The volume sliders do not stay in place when some audio applications are used.

-Solution: It is normal for the sliders to change position when certain sound programs are used.
-The programs are aware of the settings in the Volume Mixer window and are allowed to change the settings themselves.
+Solution: It is normal for the sliders to change position when certain sound applications are used.
+The applications are aware of the settings in the Volume Mixer window and are allowed to change the settings themselves.
 An example is the Windows Media Player.
-Usually the program has sliders available to control the sound from within the program.
+Usually the application has sliders available to control the sound from within the application.